Spill Prevention, Control, and Countermeasure Plan (SPCC Plan)

 Why “Spill Prevention, Control, and Countermeasure Plan (SPCC Plan)” Matters:

-- You should implement the control measures installed to prevent an oil spill from reaching navigable waters.
+• Recognize the control measures that may be installed at the facility to prevent an oil spill from reaching navigable waters and adjoining shorelines

 Key Points: